-Cookie Goals: Rallying Your Troop Parents for Cookie Season
+Cookie Goals: Rallying Troop Families for Cookie Season

 Cookie season is here, and you’re feeling proud of your Girl Scout troop for rocking their goal setting conversation and committing to a cookie goal that’ll power their weekend camping trip this summer.
 But before your girls break out their order forms, there's another group you need to rally: your troop’s parents and caregivers.

 That doesn’t sound difficult—after all, most troop families want to be supportive—but what happens when you have parents who see the cookie program as just another task on their lengthy to-do list rather than an entrepreneurial experience for their cookie boss?

 “I started a new Daisy troop this year and the first thing my new co-leader asked me was ‘do we really need to sell cookies?’” explains Kat Schuknecht, a troop leader at the Girl Scouts Wisconsin-Badgerland council.
 “I don't think people outside Girl Scouts fully understand why we sell and all of the ways the girls benefit from the cookie program.